Anxiety Medications (cont.)

-- Mirtazapine (Remeron) may cause a serious blood disorder called agranulocytosis.
+- Mirtazapine (Remeron) may rarely cause a serious blood disorder called agranulocytosis.
 If fever, sore throat, or other signs of infection develop while on mirtazapine, and white blood cell counts are elevated, the medication should be discontinued.
 Mirtazapine may cause an increase in appetite and weight gain.
 It may also cause drowsiness and/or dizziness.
 And it can increase cholesterol and triglyceride levels as well as affect liver enzyme levels.

 - Patients with cardiac disease may need to avoid use of tricyclic antidepressants, and TCAs should not be used in the recovery period immediately following a heart attack.

 - TCAs should be used with caution in patients with glaucoma and history of seizures.